finnley-morris/finnley-j-morris/README.md

 I'm Anna Morris, a web developer who works mainly in Javascript frameworks.

 - 🌱 Right now I'm exercising my React skills and exploring new languages.
-- 👯 I’m looking to collaborate with new developers so we can learn and grow together.
+- 👯 I’m looking to collaborate with other developers so we can learn and grow together.
 ### 📫 How to reach me:
   - annamorris626@gmail.com
   - [LinkedIn](https://www.linkedin.com/in/anna-m-morris/)